 Key .NET Features Used:

-Minimal API health endpoint - Clean, simple health checks
+✅ Minimal API health endpoint - Clean, simple health checks with multiple dependencies

 Alternative: Using Middleware Class